Claremont Showground: Australian rules football

-The arena has been the past been used for Australian rules football matches.
+The arena has in the past been used for Australian rules football matches.
 In the West Australian Football League (WAFL), Perth won its first premiership against East Fremantle there in 1907.
 They were the original home of Claremont-Cottesloe Football Club in its first year in the WAFL before moving to Claremont Oval in 1927.
 On 19 March 2005, the venue was used to host a one-off WAFL match between Claremont and West Perth, with Claremont winning in front of 7,812 spectators.
 Due to redevelopment of Claremont Oval, Claremont used the Showgrounds as its home ground between 2014 and 2016.